This article was last updated December 2018

 Firstly, all activity in Raygun is audited.
 So in the audit log you’ll be able to see that a deletion was made.
 As GDPR is partly about the right to be forgotten, we do not audit log ‘who’ was deleted, but the user who requested that a deletion occur (classic catch 22!).

-Secondly, the GDPR does create a binding agreement between our organization and yours.
+Secondly, the GDPR creates a binding agreement between our organization and yours.
 Under this agreement, we are liable if we were not to undertake this action as requested.

 I’m not an EU resident and my company is based outside of EU, so why is Raygun telling me about GDPR?